Vellum Grains: Legacy

 themselves (my opinion).
 Houdini offers vellum grains (piled

-points), pop
+points),

-grains (before we only had the interact node but pop grains
+(before we only had the interact node but pop grains

 work on a position-based solver unlike the interact node that